hobbo91/BetterBright/README.md

 **Firmware-specific.** The brightness patch is found by scanning for a specific instruction pattern, and the dim/restore logic is built around the native backlight steps this firmware uses.
-That work was done on **6.61** - it should carry to other CFW as long as its not mega old.
+That work was done on **6.61** - it should carry to other CFW as long as it's not mega old.

 ## Credits